Summer Programs

 Yale Pathways Research Internships

-The Yale Pathways Research Internships (YPRI) connects highly qualified Yale Pathways students with science research internships at Yale.
+The Yale Pathways Research Internships (YPRI) connects highly qualified Yale Pathways students from New Haven and West Haven public schools with science research internships at Yale.
 During the summer, students participate in a series of workshops and activities that supplement their internship experiences and enhance their scientific research skills.
-Students are paired with Yale undergraduate mentors, who provide one-on-one-one guidance throughout the six-week internship experience.
+Students are paired with Yale graduate student mentors, who provide guidance throughout the six-week internship experience.

 Yale Pathways to Arts & Humanities Summer Scholars Program